elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 Types are an important tool for modeling.
 Think of them like a contract that can be checked by the compiler that says something like &ldquo;I only accept string arguments&rdquo; so you can make sure that bad data *never* gets in.
 This is a huge part of how we can rule out runtime errors in Elm.

 > **Note:** The term &ldquo;types&rdquo; will be used to mean &ldquo;types as they appear in Elm&rdquo;.
 This is an important distinction because *types in Elm are very different than types in Java!* Many programmers have only seen types in Java, so their experience is roughly &ldquo;using types is verbose and annoying, and at the end of the day, I still get the same runtime errors and null pointer exceptions as in JavaScript or Python or Ruby.
-What's the point?!&rdquo; Most Elm programmers share all of these complaints about Java!
+What&rsquo;s the point?!&rdquo; Most Elm programmers share all of these complaints about Java!

 The way we write down these contracts is with &ldquo;type annotations&rdquo; where we define the exact shape of the data we are working with.